rabbit11/Web-Development-Bootcamp/README.md

 	Color Game - HTML + CSS + Vanilla JS

 	To Do List Website - HTML + JS + jQuery

+	Circles - HTML + CSS + JS + Paper JS + Howl Js (the last two are animations and sound libraries for JS)

 More information can be found at the course's website: https://www.udemy.com/the-web-developer-bootcamp/learn/v4/overview